rflpazini/rogue/readme.md

 ![insomnia](https://i.imgur.com/aCcfFtq.png)

-Here's a tutorial from [Insomnia](https://support.insomnia.rest/article/52-importing-and-exporting-data) website for help you when trying to do this.
+Here's a tutorial from [Insomnia](https://support.insomnia.rest/article/52-importing-and-exporting-data) website to help you when trying to do this.

 ## License